2023 Best Value Allied Health Professions Bachelor's Degree Schools

 Remaining Award Winners

-This list represents the rest of the schools awarded a Best Value Allied Health Professions Bachelor's Degree Schools badge.
+This section shows the remainder of the colleges awarded a Best Value Allied Health Professions Bachelor's Degree Schools badge.
 Showing in this list means the school was ranked in the top 15% of the 391 different United States allied health professions schools we analyzed.

 Rank | College | Location |